Meet the latest nominees for the Press-Citizen's Student of the Week

 Do you want your student to be considered as Student of the Week?
 Ask your principal to send nominees to studentoftheweek@press-citizen.com.

+Jessica Rish is an entertainment, dining and business reporter for the Iowa City Press-Citizen.
+She can be reached at JRish@press-citizen.com or on X, formerly known as Twitter, @rishjessica_

-This article originally appeared on Iowa City Press-Citizen: Help select the next Press-Citizen Student of the Week
+This article originally appeared on Iowa City Press-Citizen: Meet the latest nominees for the Press-Citizen's Student of the Week